RichProgrammerEE/Test-Bed/README.md

-# hello-world
-Learning to Use GitHub

-Hey there.
-This is Cole Richardson just following the GitHub tutorial!
+# Test-Bed for C++ Related Topics
+The included vscode files should enable you to easily build the project within vscode.